dgwarlug47/notes2/content/blog/Mathemathics/Cantor/(1891) About an elementary question of the theory of diversity.md

 Definition
 - Informally put, the axiom of choice says that given any collection of sets, each containing at least one element, it is possible to construct a new set by choosing one element from each set, even if the collection is infinite
 - Included in the Zermelo-Fraenkel axioms
-- With this axiomo we can prove the Banach Tarski paradox
+- With this axiom we can prove the Banach Tarski paradox
 - https://www.youtube.com/shorts/e28mB2DU_ZI